daniblu/vis_ana_assignment_4/README.md

 - __classify_data.py__: Identical to above, but trains on the data collected from kaggle.

 __\*__ Note, this means that the two models taking augmented images as input, train on different data sizes.
 In the classic augmentation condition, for each epoch, the model sees the same amount of data as the size of the original dataset.
 However in each epoch, the data will be augmented differently.
 In the style transfer condition, the dataset is twice the size of the original dataset (there is one stylized version of each original image).
-This imbalance is inevitable if one is to follow the standard workflow of training on classifcally augmented image data (i.e., using an image data generator and a flow method).
+This imbalance is inevitable if one is to follow the standard workflow of training on classically augmented image data (i.e., using an image data generator and a flow method).
 There is not an obvious way in which this workflow can be applied to the case of style transfer augmentation.
-To acommodate the fact that twice as much data was seen in each epoch in the style transfer condition, batch sizes were adjusted so that weights were updated an equal number of times for each model training.
+To accommodate the fact that twice as much data is seen in each epoch in the style transfer condition, batch sizes were adjusted so that weights were updated an equal number of times for each model training.

 ## Results
 The reader may look in the ``build_model``-function in ``utils.py`` for specifications on the model.
 The style chosen for this investigation was the best performing style image in Zheng et al., that is an image of a snow landscape.
 This was possibly the best style, beacuse it does not result in images that are too unnaturalistic with noisy elements of the style image added.
 One could argue that the resulting snow-stylized images resemble naturally ocurring overexposed images.